 Moreover, this shoot links to the first element of my publication which is meant to highlight wealth and social status before the crash of the economy.
 To be this shoot is dripping in privilege from it's meal, props and model.
 Therefore, I decided to consider the idea of referencing this particular shoot for my publication and set.
 However, if I decided to reference the act of eating of drinking in my first element of the publication it would be used for a morbid or suicidal downfall from some of the individuals reaction to the financial crash that would effect their lives harshly.

 This film strongly highlights the global financial recession that occurred in 2008 with depth and effective coverage.
 It shows how the real life based characters in the film reacted and coped with the crash.
-The sources of the crash which are mainly caused by morgage deals and unpaid credits are clearly justified from the begging of the film.
+The sources of the crash which are mainly caused by mortgage deals and unpaid credits are clearly justified from the begging of the film.
 I thought the film was very informative contextually and visually representative of the cooperate environment that caused so much of the chaos that the world faced a few years ago.
-The dialogue of the film is also something that I find very inspiring to the way I write poems and texts for my publications and I plan to develop it even further by channeling the source of painful language that was repeatedly explored in the film.
+The dialogue of the film is also something that I find very inspiring to the way I write poems and texts for my publications and I plan to develop it even further by channeling the source of the financial struggle and how other cope to it woth it mainly that was repeatedly explored in the film.